TsinghuaDatabaseGroup/Grep/readme.md

 We propose a partition key selection framework using graph embedding algorithms.
 This framework mainly includes three parts:

-1. **Build graph model:**
+1. **Build column graph:**
-Given a set of concurrent queries, we denote operators in their physical plans as vertices V, and denote correlations between operators as edges E, which include data-passing/data-sharing/data-conflict/resource competition.
-The workload graph is denoted as (V, E)
-2. **Predict performance with graph embedding:**
+We characterize behaviors of queries on the columns in the form of a graph model, where the vertices denote the features of columns and the edges capture query correlations among different columns (e.g., equi-joins).
+We generate column graphs with different workloads and store them as training data.
+2. **Select partitition keys:**
+We adopt a graph-based learning model to embed graph features for every column and select columns based on the embedded subgraphs.
 (**training**)
-We first choose a graph embedding model (e.g., simple GCN).
-And then, with workload graphs as training samples, for each graph, we iteratively use the graph model to predict for 60%  vertices, whose results are used to train the model, and use the left 40% vertices to validate the accuracy.
+We first choose a combination of graph embedding model (e.g., simple GCN) and relevance decomposition model as the key selection model.
+And then, with column graphs as training samples, for each graph, we iteratively use the graph model to select partition keys and utilizes the performance to tune model parameters.
 (**inference**)
-Given a workload graph (V, E), we input (V, E) into the trained model and the model gives a performance vector for each vertices in V, like start time, execution time.
+Given a column graph (V, E), we input (V, E) into the trained model and the model gives a column vector, where 1 represents the corresponding column is selected and 0 is not.

-3. **Graph Compaction**
-For large graph with thousands of  vertices,  we propose a greedy graph compaction algorithm.
-The basic idea is to greedily merge the vertices into a compound vertex.
+3. **Evaluate partition performance**
+To reduce the partition overhead, we pre-train a graph-representaion-based evaluation model to estimate the workload performance for each partition strategy.

 Implementation
 ===========================